PLANT BIOLOGY AND BIOTECHNOLOGY / Crop Improvement

 Description of Research

 The main interest of the laboratory is cell-cell communication in plant-associated bacteria using rice as out model plant.
 The focus for many years has been on the N-acyl homoserine lactone quorum sensing system of Gram-negative bacteria.
-Questions that we are addressing on this quorum sensing system are (i) the role of in forming and stabilizing bacterial plant communities, (ii) how these system are regulated in the plant environment and (ii) the role of LuxR solos in cell-cell communication.
+Questions that we are addressing on this quorum sensing system are (i) the role of cell-cell signalling in forming and stabilising bacterial plant communities, (ii) how these regulatory systems are regulated in the plant environment and (ii) the role of LuxR solos in cell-cell communication.

-Recently we have also developed an interest in how plant microbiomes are affected upon the arrival of rice bacterial pathogens.
+We have also developed an interest in how plant microbiomes form and how they are affected upon the arrival of bacterial pathogens.
 We are using two rice diseases as models; rice sheath brown rot caused by Pseudomonas fuscovaginae and rice foot rot caused by Dickeya zeae.
-Interests are whether bacterial pathogens significantly affect microbiomes at the infection sites and if interspecies or interkingodm interactions takes place among microbial members of the microbiota.
+Interests are whether bacterial pathogens significantly affect microbiomes at the infection sites and if interspecies or interkingdom interactions takes place among microbial members of the microbiota.

-We are also using the plant microbiome for the isolation and identification of beneficial endophytes: Endophytes are harmless or beneficial microorganisms that live inside plants.
-The relationship they develop with the plant as well as their potential role in plant health is at large unexplored.
-Endophytes which display the trait of plant growth promotion and these are being studied for their potential use as bioinoculants/biofertilizers.
+We are also using the plant microbiome for the isolation and identification of beneficial bacterial endophytes.
+Endophytes are harmless or beneficial microorganisms that live inside plants.
+Endophytes which display the trait of plant growth promotion are being studied for their potential use as bioinoculants/biofertilizers.
 In this aspect we are collaborating with the private sector via our initiative called Strains4Plants.